openjdk/guide/src/index.md

 To find out which component to use for different bugs, consult the [directory to area mapping](#directory-to-area-mapping).

-## How to fix an incorrect backport creation
+## How to fix an incorrect backport creation in JBS

-If a main bug is targeted to a release and the fix is pushed to a different release, then a backport bug is automatically created.
+If a main bug is targeted to a release and a fix referring to that main bug is pushed to a different release, then a backport bug is automatically created in JBS.
 Usually this is a "good thing", e.g., when you are backporting a fix to an earlier release, but not always...
 If the main bug is targeted to a later release (due to schedule planning), but someone finds the time to fix that bug in the current release, then the bug should be retargeted to the current release before pushing the fix.
 However, sometimes we forget to do that.

 Here's how to fix that:

 > ---
+>
 > In this example a fix was pushed to JDK N (a.k.a. the current release) while the JBS bug was targeted to JDK N+1 (a.k.a. a future release).
+The same procedure can be used in the opposite situation, when a fix has been pushed to JDK N+1 when the JBS bug was targeted to JDK N, by switching N and N+1 below.
+Remember, to keep the record clean for the future what maters the most is that the bug id used in the commit comment is the main bug, and that the "backports" (regardless of if they are to earlier or later releases) are Backport type issues of that main issue.
+>
 > ---

 #.
 Reopen the _backport_ bug that was created automatically